Company Formation

 Opening a Cyprus corporate bank account takes 4–12 weeks and is the most common bottleneck in company formation.
 Non-residents face stricter KYC requirements.
 EMI accounts (Wise Business, Revolut Business) can bridge the gap while waiting for a traditional bank account.

-Cyprus company incorporation at the Registrar of Companies takes 5–10 working days on expedited processing.
+Cyprus company incorporation at the Registrar of Companies takes 10–15 working days on the fast process (3–6 months on the slow standard route).
 Opening a corporate bank account takes 4–12 weeks — and for high-risk industries or non-EU applicants, rejections are common.
 This disconnect is the single most frequently underestimated aspect of Cyprus company formation.

 The reason is regulatory: Cyprus banks implemented stringent Anti-Money Laundering (AML) due diligence after the 2012-2013 banking crisis and subsequent de-risking pressure from EU regulators.
 Today, Cyprus bank compliance teams require extensive documentation, conduct enhanced due diligence for non-EU clients, and impose ongoing monitoring requirements.
 The compliance burden is real, but manageable with the right preparation.